Lemoncode/fonk-previous-date-validator/README.md

 // TODO: Update description and example.

-- Validate if a field of a form ....
+- Validate if a field of a form is previous to a certain date.

 How to install it: